HOW OFTEN AND HOW INTENSIVELY SHOULD YOU HIKE?

 Extending waterproofing

-We recommend waterproofing your shoes twice a year with a waterproofing agent (search for "waterproofing agent" on our website decathlon), which will restore the original water repellency and combat external stains.
+We recommend waterproofing your shoes twice a year with a waterproofing agent (search for "waterproofing agent" on our decathlon website), which will restore their original water repellency and combat external stains.

 Which size to choose?